Black History Book List 2022 Edition: 17 Powerful Novels

 Roots: The Saga of an American Family by Alex Haley

-Although I read this book decades ago, it has stayed with me for all that time.
+Although I read this family saga decades ago, it has stayed with me for all that time.
 It is the story of Kunta Kinte who is captured from his home, put on a boat, and sold into slavery.
-The story follows generation of family.
-This Pulitzer Prize winning book is a powerful and unforgettable saga based on the author’s family.
+The story follows many generations of the family.

 Someone Knows My Name: A Novel/ Book of Negroes (non-American Editions) by Lawrence Hill

-This book was published in Canada and is the winner of the Commonwealth Writers Prize.
-Aminata Diallo is abducted as a child in Africa and enslaved in South Carolina.
-She escapes during the Revolutionary was and goes to Manhattan when she becomes a scribe- recording the names of the black slaves .
-This book captures a lesser known aspect of history and is beautifully written which is such a contrast to the poignant story within.
+She escapes during the Revolutionary was and goes to Manhattan when she becomes a scribe- recording the names of the black slaves.
+This book captures a lesser-known aspect of history and is beautifully written which is such a contrast to the poignant story within.

 Americanah by Chimamanda Ngozi Adichie